Benchmark Regulation (BMR)

 Benchmark are classified as:

-Benchmarks that do not fulfill the conditions set for critical or significant benchmarks
+Non-significant benchmarks: Benchmarks that do not fulfil the conditions set for critical or significant benchmarks.

 Entities

-BMR introduces obligations for benchmark Administrator, Benchmark Contributors and Benchmark Users:
+BMR introduces obligations for Benchmark Administrators, Benchmark Contributors and Benchmark Users:

 - Administer the arrangements determining the benchmark